Albert0i/RU204/tragedyM.md

 In this case, Web Service or API Gateway will be created to facilitate this awkward situation lest dual write incurred.
 It's not good a practice to tread on files of other system even residing on the same database.
 An API Gateway slows project development at the beginning but will catch up soon.

 Applications call API Gateway and don't need to know which by which database used.
-In addition, API Gateway can opt database to read from or write to or perform a dual update.
+In addition, API Gateway can opt database to read from or write to or perform a dual write.

 ### IV.
 Tragedy